Info & Communications Technology (ICT)

 ICT 4902 Capstone Seminar (4 Credits)

-In the Information and Communications Technology Capstone Seminar, students will apply their cumulative knowledge and skills to create a culminating work that critically addresses a problem in their degree field of study.
+In the Information Technology Capstone Seminar, students will apply their cumulative knowledge and skills to create a culminating work that critically addresses a problem in their degree field of study.
 Students make iterative progress on a capstone project throughout the course that presents a position on a relevant problem, supports the position with academic and professional literature, analyzes the proposed solution, and synthesizes scholarly findings.
 Primary research will not be conducted.
 The seminar is structured around collegial discussion and continuous feedback from peers and the instructor.
 At the end of the course, students will present their capstone project with professional and academic audiences in mind.
 Prerequisite: Acceptance as a degree candidate, completion of at least 40 quarter-hours (including all core courses) with a cumulative GPA of 3.0 or better.
 Students must complete the Capstone Seminar in one quarter; no incomplete grades are assigned.

 ICT 4980 Internship (0-4 Credits)

-The ICT internship is designed to offer students a practical educational experience in an industry related setting.
-The internship is an individualized learning experience that is directly related to the knowledge and skills covered in the ICT master’s degree program.
+The IT internship is designed to offer students a practical educational experience in an industry related setting.
+The internship is an individualized learning experience that is directly related to the knowledge and skills covered in the IT master’s degree program.
 Students are responsible for finding their own internship site and proposing their internship ideas.
-University College will send notification to all ICT students if they hear of internship possibilities.
+University College will send notification to all IT students if they hear of internship possibilities.
 Students may also work through the DU career center to explore opportunities for internship experiences.
 The objectives, activities, responsibilities, and deliverables for the internship are defined in a training plan that is developed by the student jointly with the internship supervisor at the sponsoring organization.
 The training plan is approved by the academic director.
-Prerequisites: The student must be unconditionally accepted in the ICT degree program, have completed a minimum of 28 hours of graduate coursework, including at least two core courses, and have earned a GPA of 3.0 or better.
+Prerequisites: The student must be unconditionally accepted in the IT degree program, have completed a minimum of 28 hours of graduate coursework, including at least two core courses, and have earned a GPA of 3.0 or better.
 Enrollment must be approved by the academic director.

 ICT 4985 Industry Innovation Project (1-4 Credits)